 1. AI uses increase turnover and reduce costs

 A recent study conducted by Capgemini research institute showed that 3/4th of AI used in the retail industry focuses on customer-facing applications.
 The study also showed that if retailers were deploying AI across their operations, they could save more than $340 billion by 2022.
-There are lots of operations that could involve AI, here is a list of the most common ones: AI enabling self-checkout, in-store bots for shelf scanning, planogramming, reduced in store shoplifting, AI powered stock replenishment in store, in-store customer behavior analysis.
+There are lots of operations that could involve AI, here is a list of the most common ones: AI enabling self-checkout, in-store bots for shelf scanning, planogramming, reduced in-store shoplifting, AI-powered stock replenishment in-store, in-store customer behavior analysis.
 All these operations use computer vision to analyze the environment captured by cameras.
-Thanks to powerful algorithms, data is acquired with a high accuracy and used to automate operations.
+Thanks to powerful algorithms, data is acquired with high accuracy and used to automate operations.
 Setting up these AI projects is worth spending time and investing a rather important amount to start, as the automation of these operations reduces costs significantly in the long run.

 2. AI technologies allow retailers to compete in the 21st century economy and better serve their customers.